 - The Milli Temperature Sensor application processes the sensor data for analytics or display purposes.

 CoAP requests always originate from a CoAP client and are sent to the Gateway.
 A CoAP request consists of a Uniform Resource Identifier (URI) to identify the sensor and CoAP headers.
 The gateway verifies that the requested device can be accessed (this is accomplished by the CoAP client providing an API token to the Gateway when establishing a Gateway session).
-Authorized requests are sent over the Wide Area Network (WAN) to the MiniAP.
+Authorized requests are sent over the Wide Area Network (WAN) to the MiniAP or IoT Edge Router with WAN mode.
 Using the HDLC data link layer protocol, the MIlli5 shield then forwards the request to the CoAP server implemented in the Arduino (the Milli5 shield provides a CoAP proxy to faciltate this process).
 After the Arduino-based CoAP server gets the requested sensor data, it returns the data to the CoAP client as a CoAP response for processing.